BestTimesToVisit.com Logo

 food

 Immerse yourself in Balinese cuisine with a hands-on cooking class.
-Learn to prepare authentic dishes using fresh, local ingredients, from flavorful curries to delectable desserts.
-Many classes are offered in beautiful, rural settings.
+Learn to prepare authentic dishes using fresh, local ingredients.
+Many classes are offered in family homes, providing a genuine cultural experience.
+Ask about seasonal specialties.

 Best time: Year-round